 The commitments and debates have focused mainly on carbon markets and energetic transition and how to develop, finance renewable energy especially solar energy.
 There was also an appeal from many speakers about carbon market and how this market is essential to reduce carbon emission..

 All in all, the Summit may have opened more questions than solved financial gaps in the fight against Climate Change.
-Who will be responsible to measure and evaluate the realization of commitments?
+Who will be responsible to measure and evaluate the realization of the commitments?
 How will NGOs and civil society have access to reliable data?
 And what exactly is green finance?
 No clear definition has been made on what “green” projects mean.
 Financing the creation of dams for instance may fall under a green bond because hydroelectric energy is indeed renewable, while big dams often drown forests or other ecosystems, releasing carbon that was imprisoned, and threatening local biodiversity and even indigenous communities.

 The One Planet Summit took place at “La Seine Musicale”, a new concert hall conceived as a “boat on the river”, which makes it an ironic setting for the “No Ocean Summit”.